 In the case of a positive performance, there is no maximum value of outperformance fee that could become payable to the Management Company.
-In the case of a negative or nil performance, outperformance fees that could become payable to the Management Company are limited to 0.50% of the NAV for Ofi Invest ESG Global Emerging Debt, 1.15% of the NAV for SSP / M - (HEN) European Equity, and 1.10% of the NAV for SSP / M - (ABE) US Equity.
-No provisions for outperformance fees are made in the case of a negative or nil performance for SSP / M - (PNI) Euro Equity and SSP / M - (LZA) Euro Equity.
+In the case of a negative or nil performance, outperformance fees that could become payable to the Management Company are limited to 0.50% of the NAV for Ofi Invest ESG Global Emerging Debt and 1.10% of the NAV for SSP / M - (ABE) US Equity.
+No provisions for outperformance fees are made in the case of a negative or nil performance for SSP / M - (LZA) Euro Equity.